eddyluursema/modeltrain/DR4018/Preset7/README.md

 * Click on the signal sg7 in the RocRail interface several times
 * Look at the test DR4018 and the logging

-**:white_check_mark:If only Dutch signals with three colours are available using preset 7 has the disdavantage of wasting an output per signal thus leaving a DR4018 with four unused outputs.
-Using preset 1 can be an advantage.**
+**✅If only Dutch signals with three colours are available using preset 7 has the disdavantage of wasting an output per signal thus leaving a DR4018 with four unused outputs.
+Using preset 1 can be an advantage.
+In that case 4 3-colour signals and 2 switches on 1 DR4018 is the optimum.**